NCT07524868

 • Change in auditory hallucination severity (PSYRATS)

-Change in auditory hallucination severity measured using the Psychotic Symptom Rating Scales (PSYRATS) from baseline to post-intervention.
+Change in auditory hallucination severity measured using the Psychotic Symptom Rating Scales (PSYRATS) - Auditory Hallucination Subscale.
+The total score ranges from 0 to 44, with higher scores indicating more severe symptoms

 Baseline to 10 weeks